-More than 3,000 rivers and streams traverse the country.
+Many rivers traverse the country.
 The two largest rivers are the Dniester and the Prut, both of which rise in the Carpathian Mountains in Ukraine, to the north of Moldova.
 The Dniester, the larger of the two rivers, flows through the eastern portion of Moldova in a southeasterly direction.
 It forms part of the country’s border with Ukraine in the northeast, cuts through Moldova’s interior, and meets the Ukrainian border again in the southeast, where it reenters Ukraine and then empties into the Black Sea.
 The Prut, a major tributary of the Danube River, forms Moldova’s entire western border with Romania.
 At the extreme southern tip of Moldova, the Prut joins the Danube, which flows eastward and empties into the Black Sea.
 Other major rivers include the Yalpug, the Byk, and the Reut.

 Europe Countries Maps

 Copyright © Geographic Guide - World in Pictures.